aschultzen/master_thesis/README.md

 </s>

+A lot of errors where made this day.
+Hence the striking.

 ## 16.06.2015 Installing and setting up the PI : Part 2

 I discovered that i had done a couple of things wrong yesterday, i will therefore attempt to correct my mistakes today and test my instructions on a fresh install of Raspbian.